rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 ## Why switch?

-The asset pipeline was revolutionary in the Rails community when it was first introduced in Rails 3.1.
-It has served us well.
-In the mean time, JavaScript has exploded in popularity and the collective efforts of the community has led to many improvements around tooling, including in the domain the Sprockets was originally created to solve.
+The asset pipeline was revolutionary in the Rails community when it was first introduced in Rails 3.1 and it has served our project well over the years.
+In the mean time, JavaScript has exploded in popularity and the collective efforts of the community have led to many improvements, including in the domain the Sprockets was originally created to solve.

-Given this context, here are a few reasons why we decided to switch, (paraphrasing):
+Given this context, here are a few reasons we decided to switch (paraphrasing):

 * Sprockets is too slow, i.e., in development, we don't want to run JavaScript compilation through our Rails process
-* We want to adopt ES6 syntax and [Sprockets support for ES6 is experimental](https://github.com/TannerRogalsky/sprockets-es6#sprockets-es6)
+* To adopt ES6 syntax and [Sprockets support for ES6 is experimental](https://github.com/TannerRogalsky/sprockets-es6#sprockets-es6)
-* We wanted improved development and deployment features not available in Sprockets or without extra effort, i.e., modularity, tree-shaking, live-reload, configurable source-maps, etc.
+* For advanced features not available in Sprockets (or without extra effort), i.e., modularity, tree-shaking, live-reload, configurable source-maps, etc.

 Though there are number of JavaScript tools that we could have chosen instead Webpack, our decision here was pretty simple.
 As a team policy, we aim to stick with Rails conventions where possible.
 Given the official support in Rails and the general momentum in the Webpack community, this was the appropriate choice for our team.